shazChaudhry/docker-swarm-mode/README.md

 - *OR* see [Docker on AWS](https://docs.docker.com/docker-for-aws/) documentation on how to create a Docker swarm cluster on AWS

 ### Deploy CI stack in a VirtualBox with provided Vagrantfile
-The **assumption** here is that Vagrant, VirtualBox and Gitbash are already install on your machine
+The **assumption** here is that Vagrant, VirtualBox and Gitbash are already install on your machine _(my development environment was a Windows 10 Pro machine)_
-* Execute the following commands in order to create a two node docker swarm mode cluster and then log in to the master node:
+* Execute the following commands, in gitbash, in order to create a two node docker swarm mode cluster.
+The nodes are based on 'ubuntu/xenial64' VM.
+Once the cluster is created successfully, log in to the master node:
   ```
   git clone https://github.com/shazChaudhry/docker-swarm-mode.git && cd docker-swarm-mode
   vagrant up
-  vagrant ssh
+  vagrant ssh node1
   cd /vagrant
   ```